Kununurra has a lot to offer, no matter what you are interested in.

 The crossing is another great place to try for barramundi.
 (It's also a great place to collect free lures that the tourists lost on all the snags there, hehe.)

 The crossing will be impassable during the wet season and for a while after.
 Once you can drive across again it also becomes a popular spot for locals to sit in the natural spas below the crossing with a cold beer on a hot afternoon.
 You're welcome to join us.
+(Don't venture away from the shallows and the white water though.
+Big crocodiles live in this river!!)

 And then, last but certainly not least, there is Mirima National Park, also called Hidden Valley.
 The small park is just two kilometres out of town.
 If you want to drive your car in you have to pay a fee, but you can leave the car outside the gate and take the foot path.
-It's a beautiful walk and not far at all.
+It's a beautiful walk through a narrow valley and not far at all.
 As I said, it's a small park.

 The sandstone formations here are part of the same range as the City Of Ruins, but are much bigger and more impressive.
-They resemble the domes of the famous Bungle Bungles (Purnululu National Park), which is why they are sometimes called Mini Bungle Bungles.

 Let me think.
 Well, there's the rubbish tip...

-Next page: Day trips from Kununurra
+Next page: Day Tours from Kununurra